How to Organize Daycare Paperwork

 My next notebook contains blank copies of all the forms for enrollment and the mandatory food paperwork I am required to give to parents upon enrollment.
 I have a section for contracts.
 My contracts have a blank spot for the child’s name, parent’s names, and days of attendance and total fees per week.
 I can write all of this stuff in when we are discussing them at sign up, and they are in the notebook ready to use.
 Then there is a section for DHS enrollment forms, one for food program enrollment forms, one for medication/transportation permissions, and one with copies of program goals, policies and procedures, and food program sheets I’m required to give, or all of the parent information items.

-Oklahoma childcare requirements
+Oklahoma childcare requirements for daycare paperwork

-Next let’s talk about our compliance files.
-In Oklahoma we are required to have a file for parents continuing our last few monitoring reports from our licensing worker, Parents are allowed to ask to see it any time they want to check out how we are doing with licensing.
+Next, let’s talk about our compliance files.
+In Oklahoma we are required to have a file for parents continuing our last few monitoring reports from our licensing worker, Parents are allowed to ask to see it anytime they want to check out how we are doing with licensing.
 I also keep my licensing requirements in it.
 I do this so I can easily locate them and so I can show them to any parents who would like to see them.

 Let’s talk about the new FBI background checks next.
 They are required to be kept under lock and key so if you have a lock box or safe, that would be a good place for them, but if you don’t, you can do what a few friends and I did and lock them in a bag.
 This bag is like a bank bag with a lock and key and it’s not able to be cut open.
 I keep this in the back of my filing cabinet behind my files.

 There are lots of new regulations in Oklahoma.
 If you need help navigating through them, click here for help.